 When the weather gets chillier, Wasaga Beach is still an epic day trip.
-You can go for scenic walks and hit the cross-country ski trails in the Wasaga Beach Provincial Park, and go for a dip in the icy waters if you’re brave enough!
+You can go for scenic walks, hit the cross-country ski trails in the Wasaga Beach Provincial Park, and dip in the icy waters if you’re brave enough!

 Distance from Toronto: 82km

 This is one of the best day trips from Toronto because you can be ice fishing and knocking back beers in less than an hour.
 Part of the ‘cottage country’ region and boasting Lake Scugog’s fantastic ice fishing spot, if you’re not sitting in a hut in the middle of the frozen lake, there are plenty of other things to do in Port Perry.

 Downtown is heart-achingly pretty, with a treasure trove of artisanal shops, quaint bakeries and lively eateries.
 Stroll along the walking trail in Palmer Park and have a picnic with all the goodies you found in town.
 Rummage for antiques and collectables at Caviar and Cobwebs or sample local brews at the Old Flame Brewery.